cody-greene/rum/readme.md

     }
   }

-  // don't let rum refresh the page evt.preventDefault()
+  // don't refresh the whole page evt.preventDefault()

   // Only the css was changed.
-Time for hot reload! reloadCSS('index.css')
+Time for hot reload! reloadCSS('/index.css')
 })

 /**